pauliusbaulius/lil_ripper/README.md

-# lil_ripper <a name="project">
+# lil ripper <a name="project">

-Lil ripper is a media archival tool for subreddits.
+Lil ripper is a media archival tool for subreddits/chan threads.
 It downloads images and video files from given subreddit(s) by extracting all urls from posts.
 It uses [pushshift](https://pushshift.io/) to generate json links containing Reddit post data, which includes urls. **Generating links will take a while, to not spam pushshift with API calls.** Be patient, program is not frozen.
 If you are trying to archive a big subreddit, there might be a few thousand of urls that have to be parsed.
+Chan threads are downloaded without having to generate anything.

 **This project requires `ffmpeg` to download v.reddit videos**, since they are made out of two parts.
 One file is video without sound, another is just sound. `ffmpeg` is used to join both files together and create one `.webm`.

 Since this project does not eploy proxies, you may encounter trouble with subreddits that contain a lot of gfycat links.
 Gfycat does not like people scrapping their website and will blacklist your IP for several hours, if you make a lot of requests.
 This is a problem I am trying to solve in next updates.

+**!
+WORKS ON LINUX ONLY !** Since I haven't tested it on other systems, I made it Linux only.
+This might change in the future, when I will get access to a Windows machine and/or a Mac.

 ![https://i.imgur.com/BsNMI3a.png](https://i.imgur.com/BsNMI3a.png)